 - 20 credits of liberal arts and sciences

-- 2.0 grade point average in major courses (with * below)
+- 2.0 grade point average in major courses (in bold text below)

 - 2.0 cumulative grade point average